 Use of Outside Advisors.
 In making its determinations with respect to executive compensation, the Compensation Committee has historically engaged the services of an independent compensation consulting firm.
-The Compensation Committee has retained the services of James F. Reda & Associates, LLC ("Reda & Associates") since 2005 to assist with its review of the compensation packages and employment agreements of the Chief Executive Officer and other executive officers.
-In 2012, Reda & Associates worked with the Compensation Committee to assess the reasonableness of discretionary cash bonus payments and equity grants to Messrs.
-Rosenfeld, Dharia, Sinha and Schmertz and Ms. Varela based on the Company's and the individual's performance in the 2011 Fiscal Year and the reasonableness of the terms of new employment agreements for Messrs.
-Rosenfeld and Schmertz and an amendment of Mr. Dharia's employment agreement as compared with comparable positions in the peer group listed below.
+The Compensation Committee has retained the services of James F. Reda & Associates, LLC, a division of Gallagher Benefit Services, Inc. ("Reda & Associates") since 2005 to assist with its review of the compensation packages and employment agreements of the Chief Executive Officer and other executive officers.
+In 2013, Reda & Associates worked with the Compensation Committee to assess the reasonableness of discretionary cash bonus payments and equity grants to Messrs.
+Rosenfeld, Dharia, Sinha and Schmertz and Ms. Varela based on the Company's and the individual's performance in the fiscal year ended December 31, 2012 and the reasonableness of the terms of new employment agreements for Mr. Sinha and Ms. Varela as compared with comparable positions in the peer group listed below.
 Executive compensation for the other Named Executive Officers was based on prior employment agreements with pay structures and levels guided by Reda & Associates' market studies just prior to the consummation of the agreements.
 Position-specific market studies were completed at the time of the employment agreement extension in support of the design of these agreements.
-The Compensation Committee also consulted Reda & Associates with respect to the establishment of a performance-based cash bonus pool based on a percentage of the Company's net income in the 2012 Fiscal Year.
+The Compensation Committee also consulted Reda & Associates with respect to the establishment of a performance-based cash bonus pool based on a percentage of the Company's net income in the 2013 Fiscal Year.
 Reda & Associates provides only executive compensation consulting services and works with management only at the behest of the Compensation Committee.